DavidLejeune/lorawan-gps-mapper/readme.txt

     Data can be queried via the MQTT protocol ( http://mqtt.org )

     MQTT is a publish/subscribe protocol.
-Meaning he application will have to subscribe to the data.
-When a sensor has a new measurement is will publish this new value to it's subscribers.
+Meaning the application will have to subscribe to the data.
+When a sensor has a new measurement it will publish this new value to it's subscribers.
 These data values will be stored in a database coupled to the application.